ellemouton/website/content/posts/open_channel_pre_taproot.md

 is known.
 Any green fields are used to highlight any of Alice’s public keys or signatures and any blue fields are used to show Bob’s.

-There are three transactions in play for the opening of a transaction.
+There are three transactions in play for the opening of a channel.
 The first is the funding transaction which will need to go on chain.
 The other two are the first commitment transactions held by Alice and Bob describing the initial state of the channel.